 As a matched bettor, it’s best to be organised, but it’s important that you appear the opposite.
 Mug punters are spontaneous and will often place bets close to an event starting.

 You should therefore try, where possible, to do the same.
 Placing a bet on the horses the night before a race is far more noticeable to a bookmaker than a bet struck just before the race gets underway.

 It’s a question worth asking yourself before placing any mug bets.

 As mentioned above, mug punters are impulsive.
 They will often take price boosts or bet in play.
 Admittedly, in play betting is a little trickier than betting pre-event, but it’s worth the bother.

 Mug punters also love an accumulator!
 You don’t need to stake massive amounts.
 A couple of quid here and there will suffice and you might even get lucky.
 Just avoid placing accumulators that are eligible for refund/insurance offers.

 Watch live streams

-Bookmaker’s can see how we use their sites.
+Bookmaker’s can see how you use their sites.
 Matched bettors don’t tend to hang around for too long.
-We just log into our accounts, place our bets and log out, whereas a mug punter may hang around to watch live football matches or a horse race they’ve just bet on.
+You just log into your account, place your bets and log out, whereas a mug punter may hang around to watch live football matches or a horse race they’ve just bet on.

 If you’ve bet on an event and there is a live stream, play it.
 I’m not suggesting you sit and watch every race you bet on, but it’s a good habit to do this every once in a while.
 If you’re too busy to watch it, just leave it open in another window.